jbasko/pg-objects/README.md

 created database you have to revoke public group's access to the database.

     REVOKE ALL PRIVILEGES ON DATABASE {self.name} FROM GROUP PUBLIC

+* No grants -- all privileges to be managed by the super user which runs *pg-objects*.
+* No user-specific privileges -- all privileges are group-specific
+* All referenced groups, users, databases, and schemas should be *managed* -- an object is *managed* if the object graph contains an explicit declaration of the object.